 DNREC regulates the industrial development of Delaware's coastal zone by implementing the Delaware Coastal Zone Act.
 New or expanded manufacturing uses in the coastal zone require permits issued by DNREC.
-Heavy industry and bulk transfer facilities are not allowed in the coastal zone, but other nonmanufacturing uses are not affected by this Act.
+In 2017, the Coastal Zone Conversion Permit Act (CZCPA) amended the Coastal Zone Act to allow heavy industry uses on specific sites where heavy industry uses had existed prior to the original enactment of the Coastal Zone Act.
+DNREC is now authorized to issue conversion permits for construction and operation of alternative or additional heavy industry uses on 14 grandfathered heavy industry sites in the coastal zone.
+The CZCPA also authorizes DNREC to issue permits for conversion of a heavy industry site to a bulk product transfer facility, and for expansion or extension of nonconforming uses and permitted uses.
 Development on Delaware's beaches is also controlled, and written approval and/or a permit is required for alteration of beaches or dunes and construction on or adjacent to a beach.